Tesla Model 3 saloon - Practicality & boot space

 Like the BMW 3 Series and Audi A4, the Model 3 is a four-door saloon, so its boot opening will seem small to those used to hatchbacks, estates or SUVs.
 The boot itself is quite large, though, with a deep floor and another compartment underneath it, and the rear seats split and fold if you need to carry larger objects.
 Unlike petrol and diesel cars, there is extra space under the Model 3’s bonnet to provide a handy second luggage space, with 425 litres of space when both are totted up.
 The Polestar 2 has a 405-litre boot but its hatchback opening is larger, making it easier to load bulky items.

 While the rear boot is a decent size, some may find the shape and width of the opening a little less useful compared with others.
-The storage space under the bonnet, or the ‘frunk’ as Tesla calls it, can be a little difficult to access, as the button to open it is buried in a few menus on the touchscreen, but the smartphone app does at least make it a little simpler.
-The 'frunk' has also shrunk slightly in the 2021 Model 3, as some space is taken up by a new heating system for the car's interior.
+The storage space under the bonnet, or the ‘frunk’ as Tesla calls it, can be a little difficult to access, because the button to open it is buried in a few menus on the touchscreen, but the smartphone app does at least make it a little simpler.
+The 'frunk' has also shrunk slightly in the 2021 Model 3, because some space is taken up by a new heating system for the car's interior.